 Fructose and Liver connection:

 Your liver breaks down agave like alcohol leading to a fatty liver even the ‘beer belly’ What about fruit?
 Whole fruit can be a healthy addition to your diet as it is high in nutrients and fiber.
 However, there are some fruits such as grapes or mangoes that pack a wallop in terms of spiking blood sugar, But when the fruit is concentrated and processed, that is where double trouble begins.
-Agave can contain anywhere from 70%
+Agave can contain anywhere from 70% – 99% fructose compared to high fructose corn syrup which is 55% fructose – vast difference (yet still bad).

 Excess fructose is linked to: